-The Board previously entered into two MOUs (February 22, 2017, Board Order (Docket No. Q017010075) and November 13, 2019, Board Order (Docket No. Q019101423)) with DPMC to implement projects.
-The 2019 MOU also established roles and responsibilities of the parties as well as governing SFI funding allocation and spending.
+The Board previously entered into two MOUs, with DPMC to implement projects, approved by the Board on February 22, 20174 and on November 13, 20195.
+The 2019 MOU also established roles and responsibilities of the parties, as well as governing SFI funding allocation and spending.
 The Board has the ability to further allocate funds and/or assign projects funded by the Board to the SFI.